 Think of a regular campsite.
 You get the beauty of nature and peace and serenity, but do you generally get much in the way of comfort?
-Glamping combines the best bits of camping, but adds in total and utter comfort and style.
-You don’t need to pack or unpack a tent, you don’t need to make a fire, and you don’t have to go outside behind a bush, if you need the toilet in the middle of the night!
+Glamping combines the best bits of camping but adds in total and utter comfort and style.
+You don’t need to pack or unpack a tent, you don’t need to make a fire, and you don’t have to go outside behind a bush if you need the toilet in the middle of the night!

 Glamping is like a home away from home, but with extra sophistication thrown in.
-When you think about the scenery and nature in Croatia, you can imagine that a glamping break could be something very special indeed.
+When you think about the scenery and nature in Croatia, you can imagine that a glamping break could be something extraordinary indeed.
 There are several places with glamping facilities, so let’s look at some of the best glamping in Croatia.

 Glamping Cikat Losinj, Mali Losinj

 In Mali Losinj, you will find this real slice of outdoor heaven.
 Accommodation is like being on safari, with a wooden hut entirely at your disposal, including kitchen facilities, a coffee machine for your morning cup of java, as well as comfortable beds and living space.
 On-site, you will also find a swimming pool, spa center, shops, and restaurants.